wagtail/wagtail/docs/getting_started/tutorial.md

 {% endif %}
 ```

-Notice that we\'re linking to pages here with the builtin `slugurl`
+Notice that we're linking to pages here with the builtin `slugurl`
 tag rather than `pageurl`, which we used earlier.
 The difference is that `slugurl` takes a
 Page slug (from the Promote tab) as an argument. `pageurl` is more commonly used because it
 is unambiguous and avoids extra database lookups.
 But in the case of this loop, the Page object
-isn\'t readily available, so we fall back on the less-preferred `slugurl` tag.
+isn't readily available, so we fall back on the less-preferred `slugurl` tag.

 Visiting a blog post with tags should now show a set of linked
 buttons at the bottom - one for each tag.
 However, clicking a button
-will get you a 404, since we haven\'t yet defined a \"tags\" view.
+will get you a 404, since we haven't yet defined a "tags" view.
 Add to `models.py`:

 ```python
 class BlogTagIndexPage(Page):